bootdotdev/blog/content/golang/how-to-use-golangs-generics.md

   - /img/800/blob.webp
 ---

 Generics in Go have been [released with Go 1.18](https://go.dev/blog/go1.18)!
 This is one of the most eagerly-awaited features since the release of the language.
-Many devs have gone so far as to say Go’s previous lack of generic types made the language too painful to use at all.
-Let’s dive into what generics are, why you might use them in your own projects, and how they work in Go.
+Many devs have gone so far as to say Go's previous lack of generic types made the language too painful to use at all.
+Let's dive into what generics are, why you might use them in your own projects, and how they work in Go.

 ## What is a generic type?